USTC FLICAR: A Sensors Fusion Dataset of LiDAR-Inertial-Camera for Heavy-duty Autonomous Aerial Work Robots: Sensor Synchronization and Calibration

 The final result of the first step is a 400Hz IMU odometry, its final form is:

 • \textbf{Step II.
-Motion Correlation Analysis} The purpose of step II is to spatio-temporally align the laser tracker measurements with the body frame based on motion correlation analysis.
+Motion Correlation Analysis} The purpose of step II is to spatiotemporally align the laser tracker measurements with the body frame based on motion correlation analysis, as shown in figure~\ref{signal_align}.
 Our method is similar to \cite{qiu2020real}.
-In this step we have to analysis two signals, the first is IMU odometry $\boldsymbol{x_{B_0}}$ gotten in step I, the second is the measurement of laser tracking system $\boldsymbol{x_{R}} = \left[ \boldsymbol{t_{R}}\ \boldsymbol{p_{S_{ball}}^{R}}\ \boldsymbol{{p_0}_{S_{ball}}^{B}} \right]^{T}$, $\boldsymbol{{p_0}_{S_{ball}}^{B}}$ indicates the initial transformation from $\boldsymbol{S_{ball}}$ to $\boldsymbol{B}$ estimated from the size of the mechanical installation.
-For the two signals, since the laser tracker and the bucket truck are kept horizontal to the ground using tripod and hydraulic legs respectively during the measurement process, the motion in the z direction already has a high correlation without rotation estimate.
+In this step, we have to analyze two signals, the first is IMU odometry $\boldsymbol{x_{B_0}}$ gotten in step I, and the second is the measurement of laser tracking system $\boldsymbol{x_{R}} = \left[ \boldsymbol{t_{R}}\ \boldsymbol{p_{S_{ball}}^{R}}\ \boldsymbol{{p_0}_{S_{ball}}^{B}} \right]^{T}$, $\boldsymbol{{p_0}_{S_{ball}}^{B}}$ indicates the initial transformation from $\boldsymbol{S_{ball}}$ to $\boldsymbol{B}$ estimated from the size of the mechanical installation.
+For the two signals, since the laser tracker and the bucket truck are kept horizontal to the ground using a tripod and hydraulic legs respectively during the measurement process, the motion in the z direction already has a high correlation without rotation estimate.
 Therefore, the time delay analysis is performed by calculating the cross-correlation between $z_{B_0} (t_B)$ and $z_{R} (t_R)$.
-We enumerate the time offset, the maximum of the cross-correlation function indicates the point in time where the signals are best aligned:
+We enumerate the time offset, and the maximum of the cross-correlation function indicates the point in time where the signals are best aligned: